-We found tuna distributions to influence wedgetailed shearwater core-area location and likelihood of foraging in every instance, supporting both our broad-scale and fine-scale hypotheses.
-This means that wedge-tailed shearwaters sought out areas of increased tuna biomass, which at the regional scale are relatively stable between years, and that they home in on aggregations of tuna for foraging at fine scales.
-Our results describe the importance of facilitated foraging opportunities in 2 seabird populations and are expressed in an ecologically meaningful way, i.e. using tuna density increases of 100 g m-2, interpretable as the weight of one micronektonic tuna (165 mm long; Harley et al. 2014), or a large meal for a wedge-tailed shearwater.
-For example, we predict that in 2015, for every additional micronektonic tuna encountered per square metre of ocean, it was 2.23 times more likely that wedge-tailed shearwaters from Lord Howe Island would forage there and 1.3 times more likely that conspecifics from Heron Island samples for each covariate.
-Mic.: micronektonic tuna age classes would forage there.
+We found tuna distributions to influence Wedge-tailed Shearwater core-area location and likelihood of foraging in every instance, supporting both our broad scale and fine scale hypotheses.
+This means that wedge-tailed shearwaters sought out areas of increased tuna biomass, which at the regional scale are relatively stable between years, and that they home in on aggregations of tuna for foraging at fine scale.
+Our results describe the importance of facilitated foraging opportunities in two seabird populations and are expressed in an ecologically meaningful way: using tuna density increases of 100g m-2, interpretable as the weight of one micronektonic tuna (165 mm long; Harley et al. 2014), or a large meal for a wedge-tailed shearwater.
+For example we predict that in 2015, for every additional micronektonic tuna encountered per m2 of ocean, it was 2.23 times more likely that wedge-tailed shearwaters from Lord Howe Island would forage there and 1.3 times more likely that conspecifics from Heron Island would forage there.
 Such predictions demonstrate the potential of our approach to quantify facilitated foraging opportunities.
 However, they also come with the caveat that they are only as accurate as the underlying modelled tuna distributions.

-The major-tuna cluster identified in each PCA, and represented in each model by a single covariate, showed that densities of most tunas were positively associated with each other, wedge-tailed shearwater selection of core areas and shearwater likelihood of foraging.
+The major-tuna cluster identified in each PCA, and represented in each model by a single covariate, showed that densities of most tunas were positively associated with: each other, wedge-tailed shearwater selection of core-areas, and shearwater likelihood of foraging.
 The major-tuna cluster represents significant spatial overlap in the distribution of adult and micronektonic tunas.
-In locations where this cluster of tunas co-occurs, we envisage a scenario in which micronektonic tuna and similar sized micronekton (30-250 mm) prey upon each other and attract adult tunas through cannibalism and inter-species predation (Allain et al. 2007, Allain 2010).
+In locations where this cluster of tunas co-occurs we envisage a scenario where micronektonic tuna and similar sized micronekton (30-250 mm) prey upon each other and attract adult tunas through cannibalism and inter-species predation (Allain et al. 2007, Allain 2010).
 Predation within the cluster takes place in epipelagic waters because micronektonic tuna have a non-developed swim bladder that confines them to surface waters (Magnuson 1973).
 As such, where the major-tuna cluster occurs, micronekton of appropriate size to be wedge-tailed shearwater prey (up to 145 mm; Harrison et al. 1983) are preyed upon by tuna in surface waters, presenting clear facilitated foraging opportunities.

 Only in the Heron Island climatology model did shearwaters associate with a micronektonic tuna (bigeye) outside of the major-tuna cluster.
-Even small micronektonic tuna are proficient swimmers (Graham et al. 2007) and it is unlikely that wedgetailed shearwaters from these colonies possess the diving ability (maximum recorded dive depth of 12 m; Peck & Congdon 2006) to capture them without subsurface predator assistance during the day.
+Even small micronektonic tuna are proficient swimmers (Graham et al. 2007) and it is unlikely that wedge-tailed shearwaters from these colonies possess the diving ability (maximum recorded dive depth of 12m; Peck & Congdon 2006) to capture them without subsurface predator assistance during the day.
 This suggests that subsurface predators not considered in our models, such as cetaceans (Au & Pitman 1986), billfish (family: Istiophoridae) or dolphinfish Coryphaena hippurus (Young et al. 2010b), also facilitate wedge-tailed shearwater foraging in this region.